joeytxy/anonymization_tool/README.md

 - user_input: str , required
   - Item that user would like to anonymize
-    - For anonymize_manual_input, string containing content user would like to mask
+    - For anonymized_text, string containing content user would like to mask
-    - For anonymize_file_input, string containing file name with file extension
+    - For anonymized_file_input, string containing file name with file extension

 - package: list, optional, default 'stanza'
   - List of strings representing package(s) users would like to use.
 To be typed in lowercase